|Academic Internship Policy

 |Performance Improvement Agreements (and Extensive Reviews and Development Plans)

 For faculty members who receive a “below expectations” rating in the annual merit evaluation or as a result of post-tenure review, the University of Colorado APS, Standards, Processes and Procedures for Comprehensive Review, Tenure, Post Tenure Review and Promotion, guides the development of Performance Improvement Agreements (PIAs).
 The same is true for the conduct of Extensive Reviews and the creation of Development Plans.

 The CU Denver policy statement on post-tenure reviews, as well as templates for PIAs and Development Plans, are approved.

 The office of the Associate Vice Chancellor for Academic Affairs (Faculty Affairs and Undergraduate Enrichment) monitors the development and implementation of PIA, Extensive Reviews, and Development Plan.

 Post-tenure reviews at CU Denver are conducted in accordance with the University of Colorado APS, Post-Tenure Review.
-Also, as required by the system APS, the UC Denver policy on post-tenure review has been approved PTR UC Denver policy.
+Also, as required by the system APS, the CU Denver Post Tenure Review policy has been approved.

 To accompany the CU Denver policy statement, templates for Performance Improvement Agreements (PIAs) PIA template and Development Plan Template have been approved.